fossunited/fossunited/docs/docs/event-proposals.md

 ![CFP tab for meetup](./assets/cfp-meetup.png)

 - Please complete the requested details on the `"Call for Proposal!"` form.
-If you are logged-in, the Platform will auto-fill some of the information on the form i.e. Full Name, Email.
+If you are logged in, the Platform will auto-fill some of the information on the form i.e. Full Name, Email.
 Before submitting, we request you to read the [guidelines for proposals](https://forum.fossunited.org/t/talk-proposal-guidelines-for-a-foss-conference-meetup/1923)